 Talon.One is entitled to carry out its services either fully or partially in English.

-Unless expressly specified Talon.One offers its services on the basis what is currently technically, economically and operationally possible and/or reasonable.
+Unless expressly specified Talon.One offers its services on the basis of what is currently technically, economically and operationally possible and/or reasonable.

-The customer accepts that uninterrupted availability of the Talon.One Services is technically not possible and cannot reasonably guaranteed.
+The customer accepts that uninterrupted availability of the Talon.One Services is technically not possible and cannot be reasonably guaranteed.
 The Talon.One Services shall be available at least 98,5% of the annual mean.
 Hereof excluded are times during which Talon.One Services may be interrupted or disrupted by circumstances beyond Talon.One’s area of responsibility, including but not limited to acts of third parties that do not act on Talon.One’s behalf, technical conditions of the internet that Talon.One cannot influence or force majeure of for maintenance services.
 If such circumstances interfere with the availability or functionality of the services provided by Talon.One, this has no effect on the contractual conformity of the services provided by Talon.One.

 Talon.One shall notify the customer about planned downtimes or restrictions on the availability of the Talon.One Services within a reasonable period of time.
 No claims whatsoever against Talon.One can be derived therefrom.